adalundhe/dcrx-api/README.md

 # Getting Started

-Dcrx-api requires a slew of environmental variables in order to run correctly.
+DCRX-API requires a slew of environmental variables in order to run correctly.
 These include:

 ```
-DCRX_API_JOB_MAX_AGE='1m'
+DCRX_API_MAX_MEMORY_PERCENT_USAGE=50 # The percent of system memory DCRX-API and Docker image builds created by DCRX-API can use.
+If exceeded, new jobs will be rejected and requests will return a 400 error.

+DCRX_API_JOB_PRUNE_INTERVAL='1s' # How often dcrx-api checks for done, failed, or cancelled jobs to remove from in-memory storage.

+DCRX_API_JOB_MAX_AGE='1m'= # Time before done, failed, or cancelled jobs are pruned from in-memory storage.

 DCRX_API_JOB_POOL_SIZE=10 # Maximum number of concurrent builds.
 Default is 10.

 DCRX_API_JOB_WORKERS=4 # Number of workers to use per-job.
 Default is the number os OS threads.

-=15m # Time in minutes for JWT authorization token to expire.
+DCRX_API_TOKEN_EXPIRATION='15m' # Time for JWT authorization token to expire.
 Default is 15 minutes.

 DCRX_API_SECRET_KEY=testingthis # Initial secret used to hash user passwords.